Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 - He's taken 3.2 threes per game, or 9.9% of his team's shots from beyond the arc this season.

-- Brown's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Brown's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- Defensively, the Suns are ranked sixth in the league, allowing 111.6 points per game.
+- The Suns concede 111.6 points per game, sixth-ranked in the league.

-- On the glass, the Suns are 11th in the league, conceding 42.9 rebounds per game.
+- On the glass, the Suns are ranked 11th in the NBA, giving up 42.9 rebounds per contest.

-- Looking at assists, the Suns are third in the NBA, allowing 23.4 per contest.
+- The Suns concede 23.4 assists per game, third-ranked in the NBA.

-- In terms of 3-pointers, the Suns have allowed 11.4 makes per game, third in the NBA.
+- The Suns are the third-ranked team in the NBA at allowing threes, giving up 11.4 made 3-pointers per game.

 Bruce Brown vs. the Suns